yash04747/docs/docs/guides/advanced/wp-filesystem-proxy.md

 ### `get_contents`
 Retrieves the contents of a file.
 This command will attempt to use the WordPress filesystem first.
-However, if the file does not have the standard WordPress read permissions, it will fallback to `file_get_contents`.
+However, if the file does not have the standard WordPress read permissions, it will fall back to `file_get_contents`.

 ```php
 $redux = Redux::get_instance('OPT_NAME'); // TODO - Use your opt_name